Pyramids, Plates, and Pagodas: Dietary Guidelines From Around the World

 The Spanish food pyramid also creates a separate (but smaller) section for olive oil but replaces the red wine with water.

 The Swiss food pyramid seems like a model of good sense, with water taking up the largest level at the bottom (where most other countries, including the United States, put grains and starches), followed by fruit and vegetables.
-At the top, the Swiss a
+At the top, the Swiss add a charming note that soda, cake, and chips should be consumed carefully, but "with pleasure."

 The Chinese Nutrition Society created a slightly peculiar-looking pagoda to visualize its dietary guidelines.
 Bizarrely, tofu is ranked only just below oil, grouped with milk and dairy products.